Wellness Nutrition

 While hard-boiled eggs have nutrition facts every health expert loves, you may not like to have them every day.

 So, here are three other ways you can cherish eggs.
-But first, check their nutrition value.
+But first, check their nutritional value.

 • Scrambled Egg